Use Relative Measured Volatility (RMV) To Reveal Tight Price Action

 Simply type “DV” in the indicator search to find all proprietary indicators.

-The RMV indicator also allows users to specify how far back to measure past volatility in price action.
+The Relative Measured Volatility indicator also allows users to specify how far back to measure past volatility in price action.

 By default, the look-back period is 15 bars.
 Change this value to align with your trading style.
 Some traders might want to highlight quick coils while other traders may only want to highlight more standout tightening.